Skip to main content

 What FSM platform is best for a 4-10 technician HVAC shop?

-Housecall Pro Essentials ($149/month for the first user, then incremental per additional user) is the most widely recommended FSM for residential HVAC shops in the 4-10 technician range.
-It handles multi-user dispatch, GPS tracking, service agreements, visual proposals, and consumer financing integration, the features that actually matter when you are running multiple field techs simultaneously.
-ServiceTitan is technically available at this size but costs 3-5x more and requires 12-16 weeks of implementation, the productivity return does not justify the investment until you are past 15-20 techs running 30+ jobs per day.
+Housecall Pro Essentials ($149/month) is the most widely recommended FSM for residential HVAC shops in the 4-10 technician range.
+It handles multi-user dispatch, GPS tracking, service agreements, visual proposals, and consumer financing integration.
+ServiceTitan is technically available at this size but costs 3-5x more and requires 12-16 weeks of implementation.
+The return does not justify the investment until you are past 15-20 technicians running 30+ jobs per day.

 Do I need call tracking software if I only run Google Ads?

 Yes, especially if Google Ads is your primary paid channel.
-CallRail ($45/month) assigns unique phone numbers to each marketing source, your Google Ads campaigns, your Google Business Profile, your website, and any direct mail you run.
-Without call tracking, you cannot distinguish which calls came from a $500 Google Ads spend versus organic search from your GBP optimization.
-Contractors who add call tracking consistently discover that 20-40% of calls attributed to paid ads were actually organic, meaning they were paying for ad spend that was not generating the calls they credited to it.
+CallRail ($45/month) assigns unique phone numbers to each marketing source so you know which calls came from paid ads versus organic GBP rankings.
+Contractors who add call tracking consistently discover that 20-40% of calls attributed to paid ads were actually organic, meaning they were crediting spend that was not driving those calls.
 Call tracking pays for itself in ad budget optimization within two months for shops spending $500+/month on paid search.

 Is consumer financing worth adding at the 4-10 tech level?

-Yes, for shops doing any replacement work (systems, equipment, or high-ticket repairs over $500), consumer financing is one of the highest-ROI additions in this price tier.
+Yes, for shops doing any replacement work.
 Wisetack integrates directly with Housecall Pro and charges 3.9% on financed transactions, with the merchant receiving full payment within 1-2 business days.
-Industry data consistently shows that offering financing increases average ticket on system replacements by 15-30% and close rates on proposals by 10-20%.
-A shop doing 8 replacements per month at an average $4,500 ticket that closes one additional replacement per month directly attributable to financing earns $4,500 in incremental revenue against roughly $175 in financing fees, a 25x return on the transaction cost.
+A shop doing 15-20 replacements per month that closes one additional replacement per month via financing ($4,500 average ticket, $175 in fees) generates $4,325 in incremental revenue against $175 in costs, a 25x return on the transaction cost.

 Should I use Gusto or QuickBooks Payroll at the 4-10 employee level?

-Gusto ($49/month base + $6/employee/month) is the better choice for most HVAC shops at this size for two reasons.
-First, Gusto handles multi-state payroll, contractor payments (1099), and benefits administration in a single platform, important for shops with a mix of W-2 employees and 1099 helper contractors.
-Second, Gusto includes workers comp audit support and automated tax filings for federal and state, which reduces the administrative burden on the owner for a business with field employees in potentially multiple service areas.
-QBO Payroll is adequate if your entire team is W-2 employees in a single state and you prefer to keep everything in one vendor, but Gusto is more purpose-built for the trades payroll model.
+Gusto ($49/month base + $6/employee/month) is the better choice for most HVAC shops at this size.
+It handles multi-state payroll, contractor payments (1099), and benefits administration in a single platform, important for shops with a mix of W-2 employees and 1099 helpers.
+Gusto also includes workers comp audit support and automated federal and state tax filings.
+QBO Payroll is adequate if your entire team is W-2 in a single state and you prefer keeping everything in one vendor.

 When should a growing HVAC shop consider upgrading to ServiceTitan?

-The ServiceTitan upgrade makes financial sense at three specific conditions: (1) you have more than 15 active technicians running more than 30 jobs per day, (2) your dispatch board complexity, multiple service types, geographic zones, or priority tiers, is creating scheduling inefficiency that costs a measurable number of billable hours per week, and (3) your marketing spend exceeds $3,000/month and you need source-level attribution to optimize it.
-Below these thresholds, ServiceTitan's premium over Housecall Pro ($600-$900/month more) is not recovered through operational efficiency gains.
-If you are hitting all three signals, the mid-market stack guide covers the full ServiceTitan implementation approach.
+The ServiceTitan upgrade makes sense at three conditions: (1) more than 15 active technicians running 30+ jobs per day, (2) dispatch complexity is creating scheduling inefficiency that costs measurable billable hours per week, and (3) marketing spend exceeds $3,000/month and you need source-level attribution to optimize it.
+Below these thresholds, the ServiceTitan premium ($600-$900/month more than Housecall Pro) is not recovered through operational gains.
+The mid-market stack guide covers the full ServiceTitan implementation approach.

 Newsletter